“These Hands Don’t Hurt” Philosophy

 Domestic Violence Awareness Month (DVAM) – October

 Domestic Violence Awareness Month (DVAM) evolved from the Day of Unity held in October 1981, celebrated on the first Monday of Domestic Violence Awareness Month.
-It became an entire week devoted to a range of activities conducted at the local, state, and national level.
+It became an entire week devoted to a range of activities conducted at the local, state, and national levels.
 The National Coalition Against Domestic Violence conceived the first annual Day of Unity in 1981.
 The intent was to connect advocates across the nation who were working to end violence against women and their children.
 The activities conducted were as varied and diverse as the program sponsors but had common themes:

 - Mourning those who have died because of domestic violence